Euclid Quick Data Release (Q1): The evolution of the passive-density and morphology-density relations between $z=0.25$ and $z=1$: Results

-In order to further verify that the quenching effect does not simply trace the stellar mass, we plot the 2-dimensional distribution of the quenched fraction with respect to the stellar mass and density in Fig. \ref{fig:qf_dens_2d}.
-Here, galaxies are binned by stellar mass and local density, and panels from left to right show increasing redshift bins.
-The colour-bar shows the quenched fraction in each bin, such that redder bins contain a higher number of quenched galaxies compared to bluer bins, which are mostly star forming.
-The size of the bins on the $x$-axis and $y$-axis are determined by the typical uncertainties in the stellar mass and local density, respectively.
-In the figure, we see that at fixed stellar mass, the quenched fraction increases with increasing local environmental density, up to $z=0.75$.
-At $z<0.5$, the effect from the environment is strongest for low-mass galaxies, and gets weaker with increasing stellar mass.
-At $0.5<z<0.75$ the effect does not change much with stellar mass.
-This behaviour illustrates how the environment of a galaxy can quench its star formation, at fixed stellar mass, reflective of the result in \citet{Peng2010}, which is for the red fraction of SDSS galaxies at $z<0.2$.
-Although, there are differences between these results.
+In order to further verify that the quenching effect does not simply trace the stellar mass, we plot the two-dimensional distribution of the quenched fraction with respect to the stellar mass and density in Fig. \ref{fig:qf_dens_2d}.
+Here, galaxies are binned by stellar mass and local density, and panels from left to right show increasing redshift bins. {Only bins where the total number of galaxies is >5 are shown.} The colour bar shows the quenched fraction in each bin, such that redder bins contain a higher number of quenched galaxies compared to bluer bins, which are mostly star forming.
+The size of the bins on the $x$ axis and $y$ axis were determined by the typical uncertainties in the stellar mass and local density, respectively.
+In the figure, we see that at fixed stellar mass, the quenched fraction increases with increasing local environmental density.
+This effect is visible even at $z=1$.
+At $z<0.75$, the effect from the environment is strongest for low-mass galaxies, and gets weaker with increasing stellar mass.
+This behaviour illustrates how the environment of a galaxy can quench its star formation, at a fixed stellar mass, reflective of the result in \citet{Peng2010}, which is for the red fraction of SDSS galaxies at $z<0.2$.
+However, there are differences between these results.
 Following the line in Fig. \ref{fig:qf_dens_2d} where the quenched fraction is equal to $0.5$, the line shows little to no curve.
-The line where the red fraction is equal to $0.5$ in Fig. 6 of \citet{Peng2010} is more curved, implying that there is a density threshold (mass threshold) after which quenching can happen at fixed stellar mass (density).
-On the other hand, our results imply a more continuous change with increasing stellar mass or densit, at least at $0.75$.
-At $z>0.75$, we observe only weak effects from the environment; most galaxies below $M_\ast=10^{11}\ M_\odot$ are not quenched, regardless of the environment.
-At higher masses, there is a weak environmental signal.
-It is worth noting that in this last redshift range, the uncertainty on both photometric redshift and stellar masses increases, and future reprocessing and recalibration of \Euclid\ data, and increased observations will be beneficial to confirm these trends.
+The line where the red fraction is equal to $0.5$ in Fig. 6 of \citet{Peng2010} is more curved, implying that there is a density threshold (mass threshold) after which quenching can happen at a fixed stellar mass (density).
+On the other hand, our results imply a more continuous change with increasing stellar mass or density, at least at $z\lesssim0.75$.
+At $z>0.75$, we observe a weaker effect from the environment; only at $M_\ast\gtrsim10^{10.5}\ M_\odot$ do galaxies begin to quench.